-The Irish government runs a ‘Third Level Graduate Programme’ which is intended to allow legally resident Irish- educated non-EEA graduates holding an award of a recognised Irish awarding body to remain in Ireland after their studies.
+The Irish government runs a ‘Third Level Graduate Programme’ which is intended to allow legally resident Irish- educated non-EEA graduates holding an award of a recognised Irish awarding body to work in Ireland after their studies.

-1) Dublin is home to prestigious, internationally recognised universities Dublin is home to no less than four world-ranking universities.
+1. Dublin is home to prestigious, internationally recognised universities Dublin is home to no less than four world-ranking universities.
 With almost 130,000 people studying here, the city is one of the world’s most student-friendly.
 It’s a tradition that goes back a long way.
 Trinity College, one of the oldest English-speaking universities in the world, was founded here back in the 16th century.
-It is recognised internationally as
+It is recognised internationally a

 Planning to study in Dublin?
 Here’s our simple step-by-step guide.
 It’ll help you keep stress levels to a minimum in the run-up to your move.
 1) Choose your course Check out the list of universities and colleges in Dublin.
 Investigate the courses that you’re interested in and make sure you can meet the entry requirements.
 Attend an open day if you can – it will give you a feel for student life on campus.
 2) Apply and accept Found your course?
 Apply as soon as possible.
 In most cases, you’ll be sent a letter of offer.
 You need to accept this to be officially enrolled.
 Procedures